usingtechnology/common-hosted-form-service-techdocs/docs/Capabilities/Integrations/Embedding-Webcomponent.md

 };
 ```

-Although this allows complete customization, the most likely overrides will be for `themeCss` and `iconsCss` allowing overrides to the look and feel to better match your hosting application.
+Although this allows complete customization, the most likely overrides will be for `themeCss` and `iconsCss`, allowing overrides to the look and feel to better match your hosting application.

 **Endpoint Categories:**